 Along with this desire to seize the day has come a desire to pursue my passions while I have time to and I am excited to say that is exactly what I plan to do!
 I am currently pursuing my passion for writing via a children’s book inspired by some of the things I love most – poetry, fashion, art and family.
 I am a total publishing newbie and have absolutely no idea how I will get there but am fully committed to getting my book published within the next year.
 Fortunately, I have already found a few gems in my network whose insights have helped steer me in the right direction (thanks Steve, Rich, Brian and Stephanie!).

-My book project is in full swing at this point!!
+My book project is in full swing at this point (check out my latest update)!!
 Several drafts of the manuscript have been written, potential illustrators have been contacted, I even had a call with a literary agent today who loved my book concept and said she would be surprised if I do not get a deal with a children’s book agent!!
 As an aspiring author (feels so weird saying that!)
 I know the road ahead will be full of highs and lows but I cannot tell you how excited I am to face each of those moments head on, living fully in the present, surrounded by the people I love most – my husband and children.
 I am fully aware of how fortunate I am to be able to pursue my dreams and will be journaling the process to show my children that with perseverance and hard work they can achieve any goal they set for themselves!
 With that, I am happy to invite each of you along on this journey with me and look forward to any insights, suggestions or comments you have along the way.